albionlawrence/quantum_part_1/chapter11/wkbj.md

 This method is quite powerful and has uses well beyond quantum mechanics.
 It is the underlying scheme by which we justify ray-tracing methods for solving differential equations, such as geometric optics.
 For a good general discussion, I recommend {cite:p}`bender1999advanced`.
 (A wonderful book for many subjects).

 In the case of quantum mechanics, the other beautiful outcome of the WKB approximation is that we can begin to see the emergence of classical mechanics.
-We will discuss this fact once we have gone over the basics of teh approximation.
+We will discuss this fact once we have gone over the basics of the approximation.

 While this is not a perturbative method, as it applies even when there is no "nearby" exactly solvable Hamiltonian, it is an *asymptotic* method.
 That is, there is a small parameter, and a systematic way of expanding the solution in that small parameter.
 The lowest-order solution is *singular*: in particular it is non-analytic in the small parameter.
 But there is an expression for it that can often be solved even when the underlying Schroedinger equation cannot be.